Tarun-Arora/CodeForScore-Template/README.md

 ### Data
 Currently since there is no backend for this platform, we store the data as files in the `public` folder for now.

+The metadata for a submission is stored in `submissions` folder as json file and the code as .txt file.